flauwekeul/honeycomb/README.md

 8. Add a `Views.react`.
 9. Add a `Views.D3`?
 10. Grid shape methods should return Sets (or Maps?) instead of arrays
-11. ~~Optimize DOM node rendering: when more than ~200 hexes are rendered it takes way too long.~~ (probably exhausted possibilities).
 12. Maybe add instance methods for `Grid` and `Views.DOM` to get/set options.
 Then it's optional to pass the options to the `Grid` and `Views.DOM` factories and makes it possible to get/set those options later.
 13. Make it an option to filter overlapping hexes when multiple shapes are rendered.
 14. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.